 Impress your interviewerWe teach you how to solve problems like them Work with us

 Requirements of Roles

 As alluded to above, the demands upon digital consulting as a field have required firms to hire individuals to fill various roles.
 As an applicant, depending upon your background, you might be unsure where you will best fit.
 For instance, if you have a strong grounding in computer science, you might be capable of acting as a digital consultant or in one or more technical roles.
-As such, we should run though the various jobs available within the digital consulting world, with a concise
+As such, we should run through the various jobs available within the digital consulting world.

 Consultant in Digital/Technology

 Whilst digital consultants work on projects requiring a degree of specialist background knowledge, it is crucial to remember that they are still first and foremost consultants.
 By this, we mean that, rather than technical specialists, it is better to think about digital consultants as effectively generalist consultants that are only deployed on a specific subset of engagements.
 Accordingly, these individuals will need the full gamut of consulting soft skills and should be aware that assessment of those skills via fit interviews etc will be taken very seriously.

 Of course, though, to be able to do their jobs, digital consultants will require a solid understanding of the technology they are working with.
 Ideally, they should have a background in computer science or a closely allied area.

 Data scientists are tasked with supporting the consultancy’s team and client staff with data analysis and insights.
 They require experience in data modelling and algorithms, including in programming languages such as R, python etc.

 These individuals will support clients in setting up and managing Agile teams to deliver projects.
 They will require experience in Agile methodology in different settings and covering different roles.

 Experience designers will both directly help clients to develop new digital products/experiences and also in helping clients in building and managing their own design teams.
 Such designers will need experience with design thinking methodology and Agile.